Mikeblanchard/Covid_Project/README.md

 - Does a country's population facts effect the likelihood of death as an outcome of Covid-19?
 - Can a country's HDI Rating, GDP & Life Expectancy be predictors of it's Covid-19 Death Outcomes?

+**Null Hypothesis:** there is no significant relationship between Food Supply, Population Data, HDI/DPT and a country’s Covid-19 Death rate.

+**Alternative Hypothesis:** A Country’s Death Rate can be predicted with > 75% accuracy by it’s Food Supply, Population, HDI Rating & GDP.

 **Description of Data Exploration Phase of the Project:**

 The exploration phase of our project will be comprised of three main steps: